 Carrie has lived in Saranac Lake, NY in the Adirondack Mountains for 34 years.
 Her first guiding experience was when she was 20, a job that entailed taking US students to the USSR and Siberia.
 Her love of the outdoors comes from her parents.
 They taught her many outdoors skills and showed her how to hike, ski, row, sail and fish from an early age; in fact,the first peak she climbed was Camels Hump in Vermont at the age of 6!
 These days she is an avid downhill, cross-country and backcountry skier and is a licensed guide for whitewater rafting, hiking, camping and paddling.

 Debra is a native New Englander and is currently living in Rhode Island.
 As part of a military family she has lived in a number of places around the world, including Italy and Cuba.
-When she is not guiding she is working in our office as a Program Manager.
-She loves to hike, kayak, bike, snowshoe, dog walk and sail.
+When she is not guiding she is helping out in the office and teaching fitness and spin classes at the local gym.
+She loves to hike, kayak, bike, snowshoe and sail on the waters off Rhode Island.
 She especially loves sharing these experiences with others.

 When Gina retired after 27 years in law enforcement she knew she was ready to pursue a new challenge but wasn’t quite sure what it would be.
 Her love of hiking and the outdoors led her to Adventures In Good Company and it was a perfect fit!
 Gina’s other passions include tennis, biking, reading, baking and more tennis!
 She lives in Pensacola, FL with her husband Lee and their two rescue mutts, Zippy and Lamb Chop.